anderson-araujo-cavalcante/product-service/README.md

 ### Database 📂

-Currently this API uses MySql(8.0) as a database.
+- Currently this API uses MySql(8.0) as a database.
+- ORM Entity Framework Core 8

 ### Web Reference